MKGO Icon

 Buyer’s journey content

-OK, so telling you to create great content might be a little obvious, and a little unhelpful.
-What should your content look like?
+So telling you to create great content might be quite obvious, and a little unhelpful.
+What should your content actually look like?
 What format should it take?
 How exactly should it align to the Awareness, Consideration and Decision phases of the buyer’s journey?

-The actual content you create will differ depending on your buyer personas (the semi-fictional projections of your ideal customers), as will the format you choose.
-Some personas will prefer blog posts, some will prefer video content, some perhaps charts and tables.
-And the focus of your content will obviously differ too, depending on which of your personas you are targeting.
+The actual content you create, and the formats you choose, will differ depending on your buyer personas (the semi-fictional representations of your ideal customers).
+Some personas will prefer blog posts, some will prefer video content, some perhaps original data, charts and templates.
+The focus of your content will differ too, depending on which of your personas you are targeting.

 Let’s briefly look at a couple of Aira’s own buyer personas to explain why content needs to differ:

-- Marketing Marvin is a marketing manager and he is interested in traffic growth and lead generation.
+• Marketing Marvin is a marketing manager, interested in traffic growth and lead generation.
 Marvin gets most of his information from reading industry blogs and news.

-It’s easy to see that - despite both being potential customers - these two personas would want different content to satisfy their needs and help solve their problems.
+It’s easy to see that, despite both being potential customers, these two personas want different content to satisfy their needs and help solve their problems.

-With personas you are able to create content that you know will be relevant and useful, and with a buyer’s journey for each persona you can plan content to engage personas at any stage of the buyer’s journey.
+With personas, you can create content that is relevant and useful, and by mapping a buyer’s journey for each persona, you can plan content to engage each customer type at each stage of their journey.

 How to map content to a buyer’s journey

-Now you know a bit about the benefits of the buyer’s journey, maybe it’s worth looking at how to apply it to your inbound strategy.
+Now you know a bit about the benefits of the buyer’s journey, it’s worth looking at how to apply it to your content strategy.
 If you want to do buyer’s journey mapping for your own business, here’s how to get started:

 Create buyer personas

-Yes we’ve already talked about the importance of buyer personas, but having them in place really makes defining your audience’s buyer’s journeys so much easier.
-If you don’t understand their problems, needs, motivations and goals then how can you create helpful content?
+We’ve already talked about the importance of buyer personas, but having them in place really makes defining your audience’s buyer’s journey so much easier.
+By understanding their problems, needs, motivations, and goals, you can create helpful content to support them.

 If you’d like to learn more about this stage of the process take a look at our comprehensive guide to buyer personas.